Skincare During Menopause

 Menopause and Skin

-Today women can expect to live to be over eighty (hurrah!), but that means spending one-third of life in the post-menopausal state…25% of women won’t notice much change, but 75% of us will.
-Menopause is technically, one year after periods stop, although the ‘peri-menopause’ often start a few years earlier.
+Today women who have already reached 50 can expect to live to be ninety or more (hurrah!).
+Which means spending almost half of life in the peri or post-menopausal state…which can sound a little bit Yikes!
+Not necessarily, as 25% of women won’t notice much change at all, but then, 75% of us will.
+Menopause is, technically, one year after periods stop, although the ‘peri-menopause’ often start a few years earlier.
 The age it arrives varies widely, from thirty something, to fifty-something.
 This is when the first signs of oestrogen deficiency tend to show - hot flushes, sleepless nights and skin changes.
 It affects our whole system, not just skin and hair, although hormone replacement therapy (HRT) can benefit a number of symptoms, including intrinsic ageing.

 The Bad News